-February 22, 2018Loren Heeringa - Senior Vice President, Chief Human Resources Officer, Land O'Lakes
+February 22, 2018Loren Heeringa - SVP, Chief Human Resources Officer, Land O'Lakes

 How Land O’Lakes Used Talent Solutions for Rapid Growth in Agricultural Technology